-[NOTE: The availability of the final Tier 1 screening battery will be announced in the Federal Register before any 408(p) orders will be issued.
-Until that is done, the list of assays presented in this template is only a list of the assays that are expected to be in the battery based on the proposed Tier 1 screening battery that underwent peer review by the FIFRA Scientific Advisory Panel (SAP) in March 2008.
-When the orders are issued, the order will reflect the final Tier 1 Battery.]
+[NOTE: The availability of the final Tier 1 screening battery will be announced in the Federal Register before any Orders are issued.
+Until that is done, the list of assays presented in this template is a list of the assays that are expected to be in the battery based on the proposed Tier 1 screening battery that underwent peer review by the FIFRA Scientific Advisory Panel (SAP) in March 2008.
+When the Orders are issued this will be revised to reflect the final Tier 1 Battery.]

-On [insert date of FR publication], 2009, ([inert FR citation]), EPA announced the final Tier 1 screening battery.
-The following is a list of the endocrine disruptor screening battery that you must submit to the Agency in response to this Order:
+The following is a list of the EDSP Tier 1 Battery that identifies the data you must submit to the Agency in response to this Order: